wp-plugins/fv-wordpress-flowplayer/readme.txt

 == Description ==

-Custom HTML 5 video on your own site with Flash fallback for legacy browsers is here.
+Custom HTML 5 video on your own site with Flash fallback for legacy browsers is here  .

 FV Wordpress Flowplayer WordPress plugin is a free, easy-to-use, and complete solution for embedding FLV or MP4 videos into your posts or pages.
 With MP4 videos, FV Wordpress Flowplayer offers 98% coverage even on mobile devices.